Calibrating Bayesian Generative Machine Learning for Bayesiamplification: Toy Setup

 \subsection{Hyperparameter Choices}

 Due to the low dimensionality of the toy example, we do not need to employ complicated architectures to obtain a good approximation of the vector-field $\tilde v_t(\cdot,\theta)$.
-Based on a small grid search, a Multi-Layer Perceptron with 3 layers of 32 nodes and ELU activation is deemed to be sufficient.
+Based on a small grid search, a Multi-Layer Perceptron with 3 layers of 32 nodes and ELU activation is sufficient to reproduce the training data well.
 Each of the 3 layers takes the time variable $t$ as an additional input.
 The neural network part of the CNF thus totals a mere $2498$ parameters.

 When parameterizing the weight posterior approximation $\tilde\pi(\theta)$ as an uncorrelated Normal distribution, as is standard in VIB~\cite{bbb_blundell2015weight}, the number of parameters consequently doubles.
 For VIB we train using the \Adam optimizer~\cite{adam_Kingma2014AdamAM} at a learning rate of $10^{-3}$ for up to $250$k epochs of $10$ batches of $1000$ datapoints each.
 To prevent overfitting, we evaluate the model at the earliest epoch after convergence of the KL-loss term.
 This point depends on the choice of $k$ and varies between $75$k for $k=50$ and $250$k for $k=1$.
 We do $5$ runs each for multiple values of $k\in [1,5,10,50]$ to regulate the uncertainty quantification.
+For this range of $k$ we have previously found sensible density estimation and optimization convergence trough performing a $\log$-linearly spaced scan in $k \in [10^{-4}, 10^5]$) with only one run per parameter choice.

 For the \AdamMCMC sampling, we start the chain from a pretrained model.
 The model is first optimized for $2500$ epochs (\Adam with learning rate of $10^{-3}$) using only the CFM-loss~\eqref{eq:CFM_OT}.
 For the deterministic model, this is enough to converge.
 We then run the sampling at a the same learning rate as the optimization with $\sigma_\Delta \approx 50$ and $\lambda = 1.0$.
+This choice of $\sigma_\Delta$ ensures high acceptance rates, while the choice of $\lambda$ reflects sampling from the untempered posterior distribution, as per \eqref{eq:gibbs}.
 We add a sample to the collection at intervals of $100$ epochs, to ensure the independence of the sampled weights.
 To adjust the calibration, we scan the noise value at four points $\sigma\in [0.01, 0.05, 0.1, 0.5]$.
+This parameter span is based on a $\log$-linearly spaced scan in $\sigma \in [10^{-4}, 10]$).
 Once again, we calculate $5$ chains per noise parameter setting.